 As well, triphala (an Ayurvedic herbal remedy) has long been recognized as a gentle, yet effective bowel tonic.

 Finally, make sure you are drinking enough water throughout the day.
 Warm water is much easier for your body to digest, and it will calm an aggravated Vata dosha.

 While this topic can be something of a bummer (sorry, we couldn’t resist) it is an important one.
-If we can help get your digestive tract back on track, please let us know.
+In Ki’s Kitchen we specialise in gut health and healing.
+If you need help getting your digestive system back on track, please let us know.
 We would love to help heal what ails you from the inside out.

 Please feel free to share this post with anyone who might benefit, and comments are always welcome!